dvdgrth/bits/software/README.md

 # software
-I'm using ubuntu.

 ## password manager
-There are local and cloud apps.
+There are local and cloud apps. \
 Suggestion for local: keepass (windows), KeePassXC (linux clone)